 For example, a 2017 study looking at vitiligo on black skin found that people with darker skin experienced more social stigma.
 This was also due to people confusing vitiligo with leprosy.

 Vitiligo is a skin disorder that results in the loss of natural pigment in the skin.
 While it affects people from all races equally, it can be more distressing in individuals with darker skin.
-This is because the white patches that characterize the condition are more noticeable.
+This is because the white patches that characterize the condition are more noticeable in darker skin tones.

 Vitiligo can present in different patterns and areas of the body.
-Treatment options, such as creams, medication, and surgery, are available.
+Treatment options are available, such as creams, medication, phototherapy, and surgery.
 These will depend on the type of vitiligo the individual has and the progression of the condition.

 Doctors should give special consideration to Black people with vitiligo due to the higher likelihood of social stigmatization and other psychological effects.